papit-fr/fsma/README.md

 ```

 When there is an intermediary remainder equal to 0, the number of instructions
-is reduced by proportion that changes depending on the number of square and multiply
+is reduced by a proportion that changes depending on the number of square and multiply
 left to compute.
 Here above an example with an 82% decrease of the number of instructions executed.